michaelgruczel/rules-of-software-development/README.md

 Google has a 'Dont be evil rule'.
 If this is part of your culture, awareness, motivation and trust is more likely to happen.

+## Dont change process until you have an understanding of how it works

+Don't start doing scrum, kanban or something before you understand the idea of agility.
+Starting a maybe good but not fitting process will have very bad results.

 # recommendations for reading and videos:

 http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en